The Intercultural Dimension of Global Education

 Who can apply?

-The course in general is targeted at people working in or with intercultural learning and education, either as part of international organisations, national educational institutions or those working for national and local civil society organisations, policy makers, local authorities and intercultural cities.
+The course in general is targeted at formal and non-formal educators, policymakers and media professionals.
 The course also welcomes students with a special interest in the topic.

 Please note that all participants should:

 be in command of the English language;